Yellow Squash with Blistered Tomatoes

 After spreading almost a whole stick on a loaf of sourdough bread, I can tell you the flavor is amazing.
 Sweet creamy butter with just the right touch of earthy olive oil and a dash of sea salt.
 Heavenly.

-Today, I dolloped it in my skillet for the summer squash and was just as impressed with the flavor.
+Today, I dolloped it in my skillet for the Yellow Squash with Blistered Tomatoes and was just as impressed with the flavor.
 Make sure to look for it at your grocery store!